Own risk and solvency assessment: Level 2 measures

 Thus, if Level 2 measures do not specify the requirements for the ORSA, they can be used to better understand the interactions of the ORSA with other requirements and clarify the role of the ORSA within the Solvency II system of insurers.

 Level 3 measures

 Level 3 measures will be directly adopted by EIOPA.
 They generally correspond to non-binding recommendations.
 Since the creation of EIOPA in January 2011, its responsibilities were, however, extended to the production of Level 3 binding measures.

 The ORSA comes under level 3 texts.
-To this end, a consultation paper was published in 7 November 2011.
+To this end, a consultation paper was published on 7 November 2011.

 This consultation paper presents a set of instructions for the ORSA: